Do I Have To Quit Smoking For Bariatric Surgery?

 Smoking Relapse and Bariatric Surgery

 A year after surgery about 10% of patients were smoking again.
 Not only did they relapse but they were smoking more cigarettes per day than before surgery.
-At the seven-year mark 14.5% of the patients that had gastric bypass surgery were smoking and interestingly, this included 3.8% of people who had never smoked before.
+At the seven-year mark, 14.5% of the patients who had gastric bypass surgery were smoking and interestingly, this included 3.8% of people who had never smoked before.

 Patients Need Ongoing Support to Avoid Smoking after Bariatric Surgery